Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

 BFH

-For the month ended May 31, 2026, end-of-period credit card and other loans were $18.363 billion, up from $17.702 billion a year earlier.
-Average credit card and other loans rose to $18.169 billion from $17.714 billion, a 2.6% increase after a 0.7% decline in the prior-year period.
+Average credit card and other loans increased to $18.169 billion from $17.714 billion, up 2.6% year over year after a 0.7% decline in the prior-year period.

-Net principal losses fell to $108 million from $120 million.
-The net principal loss rate improved to 6.98% from 7.97%, a decline of 99 basis points.
+Net principal losses fell to $108 million from $120 million, while the net principal loss rate improved to 6.98% from 7.97%.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.